 You can keep it simple and creative.
-Here’s a playful example from a past +Acumen prototyping course team who prototyped a simple pop-up booth to help people passing by de-stress:
+Here’s a playful example from a past Acumen Academy prototyping course team who prototyped a simple pop-up booth to help people passing by de-stress:

-For more support using prototypes to test new ideas and develop them into meaningful products and services, register for the next cohort of the Human-Centered Design 201: Prototyping course by IDEO.org and +Acumen.
+For more support using prototypes to test new ideas and develop them into meaningful products and services, register for the next cohort of the Human-Centered Design 201: Prototyping course by IDEO.org and Acumen Academy.
 It’s a hands-on guide to making your ideas tangible quickly and cheaply.
-This course builds off one of the most popular +Acumen courses, developed with IDEO.org, Introduction to Human-Centered Design, which provides students with a framework to find new ways of solving problems, even when the way forward is unclear.
+This course builds off one of the most popular Acumen Academy courses, developed with IDEO.org, Introduction to Human-Centered Design, which provides students with a framework to find new ways of solving problems, even when the way forward is unclear.